john-s-lin/desert/docs/design/20240409_hermes_architecture/20240409_hermes_architecture.md

 We considered using a multi-level queue scheduler, with separate queues representing severity (priority), time-of-arrival (FCFS), and time-to-treat (SJF).
 The order of patients to be served would be determined by majority consensus in all three queues so that patients with the collective lowest rank get seen first.
 This comes with a few drawbacks:

-1. This requires storing 3x as much memory as a single queue, since the program will have to maintain three queues of total size `O(3n)` compared to the hybrid queue described above, which is only size `O(n)`.
+1. This requires storing 3x as much memory as a single queue, since the program will have to maintain three queues of total size `O(3n)` compared to the hybrid queue described above, which is only of size `O(n)`.
-2. To perform a consensus vote on the foremost positions of each queue require re-sorting each queue every time a new patient is enrolled from the PatientStream, which is an `O(nlogn)` operation for each queue.
-Removal from each queue therefore cannot count on a consensus vote to necessarily be the first element in each queue, so the amortized time complexity for removal is `O(n)`.
+2. To perform a consensus vote on the foremost positions of each queue require re-sorting each queue each time a new patient is enrolled from the PatientStream, which is an `O(nlogn)` operation for each queue.
+Removal from each queue therefore cannot count on a patient to necessarily be the first element in each queue, even if they are the consensus vote, so the amortized time complexity for removal is `O(n)`.
 On the other hand, a single priority queue is `O(1)` peek for a first-position element and a `O(logn)` heapify action, and a `O(logn)` insertion when a patient is enrolled from the PatientStream.

 ## Limitations and Future Work

 This prototype makes a ton of assumptions on how "things should be" and is a very simple model that is easy to represent as systems and components.

 Other health professionals such as nurses are not modeled.
 Neither are hospital resources such as beds, imaging, laboratory work and more.
 Adding these entities to this prototype would massively increase the system's complexity.
-However, in future implementation this will be addressed.
+However, in a future implementation this will be addressed.

 ### Machine Learning